-49. Vessels loading or discharging loose cargo shall cause a cargo net to be placed in such manner as to prevent any such cargo from falling into the waters of the port, and any cargo or vessel's gear dropped overboard shall at once be reported by the person in charge of the ship to the Director, and recovered by such person if it is reasonably possible for him so to do.
+49. Vessels loading or discharging loose cargo shall cause a cargo net to be placed in such manner as to prevent any such cargo from falling into the waters of the port, and any cargo or vessel's gear dropped overboard shall at once be reported by the person in charge of the ship to the Director, and recovered by the person in charge of the ship to that person so to do.
 Failing this, it may be recovered by the Director at the risk and expense of the vessel.